A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is a fundamental technique in chemistry that allows for the purification and characterization of molecules.
-In recent years, there have been significant advances in crystallization techniques, including the development of new methods for growing high-quality crystals and the use of novel crystallization solvents.
-This experiment demonstrates the crystallization of lysozyme, a protein that plays a key role in the immune system.
+Crystallization is a fundamental technique in chemistry used to purify and characterize molecules.
+Recent advances include new methods for growing high-quality crystals and the use of novel crystallization solvents.
+This experiment demonstrates lysozyme crystallization, a protein crucial to the immune system.

 Materials